patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 To easily run multiple docker containers or running microservices, you will need docker compose.
 The file that will do the task is [`docker-compose.yml`](docker-compose.yml), which will `build` all the images for containers we specified in `build` and `context` parts resulting in running different `.Dockerfile` for different containers.

-In airflow official site, you will find template to run airflow as `docker-compose.yml` you can use it as reference and change it to fit your needs, like add postgres section, and remove unnecessary part that can causes running out of memory making you unable to run docker containers successfully.
+In airflow official site, you will find [`docker-compose.yml`](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml) template to run airflow you can use it as reference and change it to fit your needs, like add postgres section, and remove unnecessary part that can causes running out of memory making you unable to run docker containers successfully.

 If you're new to container, you will be confused a little with using path. please be careful with paths where you mount the files to.
 </p>